ThomasTJdev/nimwc_plugins/README.md

 ## Plugin repo

-To update with available plugins go to `<webpage>/plugins/repo`.
+To update the available plugins go to `<webpage>/plugins/repo`.
 NimWC will clone this repo to ensure, that the latest available plugins are shown.

 ## Enable/disable a plugin

 To enable or disable a plugin go to `<webpage>/plugins`.
 Only plugins installed at `<webpage>/plugins/repo` will be available.

-Plugins are loaded at compiletime with macros, therefore it will take from 5-30 seconds to enable or disable a plugin.
+Plugins are loaded at compile time with macros, therefore it can take up to ~60 seconds to enable or disable a plugin.
 The interface will notify you, when the plugin is installed.

 ## Contribute

 To make a plugin public accessible, you need to add it to the `plugins.json` in this [plugin repo](https://github.com/ThomasTJdev/nimwc_plugins).

-Make a pull request where you have added your plugin data to `plugins.json`.
+Make a pull request where you have added your plugin data to the **bottom** of `plugins.json`.

-When you release a new version of your plugin, you need to increase the version in your plugin repo file `plugin.json` and in this repo file `plugins.json`.
-Otherwise the users will not notice, that your have release a new version.
+When you release a new version of your plugin, you need to increase the version in your own plugin repo file `plugin.json` and in this repos file `plugins.json`.
+Otherwise the users will not notice, that your have released a new version.

 # Available plugins